(703) 774-9421

 Benefit Verification

 We contact your insurer and confirm coverage, daily benefit, and elimination period, usually within 48 hours.
+In many cases, care can begin while the claim and benefit verification process is still underway.

 3. 3